 View this post on Instagram

 Experienced an engine failure off the coast of San Francisco today during a photo formation flight, had to ditch into the ocean.
 Bobbed around getting hypothermia and stung by jelly fish for 45min.
 Huge thanks to the @uscg and @sjcspotter for coordinating the rescue, stoked to make it out without a scratch.
-I’ll put together a full video ASAP.
+Check the news for video coverage.

 I’ll post a link to a great explanatory video put together by Matt Guthmiller, a YouTuber pilot who I follow, which explains the whole thing in detail and has the actual video of the crash taken from the other plane in formation, piloted by Owen Leipelt.